jasonkhoo05/Rogue-like-Java-Game/README.md

      Assignment 3 Requirement 5
      =============================

+     Note: The AI feautures will take some time to load in the console when generating content.

      Feature 1 – New NPC with monologue feature
         I will create a new NPC (WiseMan extends from Actor) that implements the Talkable interface, along with a new TalkAction class.The NPC will deliver a monologue message generated from Monologue